prrvchr/jdbcDriverOOo/README.md

 - Write of [com.sun.star.sdbcx.Driver](https://github.com/prrvchr/jdbcDriverOOo/blob/master/source/Driver/source/io/github/prrvchr/uno/sdbcx/Driver.java).
 This high-level driver must allow the management of users and rights in Base.
 Its use can be requested in **Tools -> Options -> Base drivers -> JDBC Driver**.
 It is not finished and is not yet functional.

-- Implemented a Java [service provider](https://github.com/prrvchr/jdbcDriverOOo/tree/master/source/UnoLogger/source/io/github/prrvchr/uno/logging) for the [SLF4J](https://www.slf4j.org/) API to be able to redirect driver logging from the underlying databases to the UNO API [com.sun.star.logging.*](https://www.openoffice.org/api/docs/common/ref/com/sun/star/logging/module-ix.html).
+- Implemented a Java service provider [UnoLogger.jar](https://github.com/prrvchr/jdbcDriverOOo/tree/master/source/UnoLogger/source/io/github/prrvchr/uno/logging) for the [SLF4J](https://www.slf4j.org/) API to be able to redirect driver logging from the underlying databases to the UNO API [com.sun.star.logging.*](https://www.openoffice.org/api/docs/common/ref/com/sun/star/logging/module-ix.html).

 - Rewrite, following the MVC model, of the [Options](https://github.com/prrvchr/jdbcDriverOOo/blob/master/source/Driver/pythonpath/jdbcdriver/options) dialog accessible by: **Tools -> Options -> Base drivers -> JDBC Driver**, to allow: